Time Blocking

 The Science Behind It

 When you switch tasks, your attention doesn't immediately follow.
-Research on "attention residue" shows fragments of your focus remain on the previous task, reducing performance on cognitively demanding work by 40% or more.
+Sophie Leroy's research on attention residue shows fragments of your focus remain on the previous task, reducing performance on cognitively demanding work by 40% or more.
 Office workers spend only 12 minutes on any task before being interrupted, with 15-25 minutes needed to refocus.
 The result: half your workday vanishes in task-switching costs.

 Time blocks eliminate this.
 Your brain needs several minutes to enter deep focus.
 Blocks of 90+ minutes allow sustained engagement.
 Shorter blocks keep you in the expensive ramp-up phase where you're never truly settled.